Yuna (Final Fantasy): Creation and development

 The positive fan reaction of FFX convinced the developers to continue Yuna's story and those of other characters with Final Fantasy X-2.
 Costume designer Tetsu Tsukamoto said that Yuna's radical design changes from one game to the other reflected a huge cultural change.
 Producer Yoshinori Kitase added that they did not want to make X-2 feel like an extension of its predecessor, so they changed the clothing of Yuna, Rikku, and others' to make them seem more active.
 They accomplished this before creating the story and setting.
 Because Yuna, Rikku, and Paine live in a more carefree world, the designers wanted them to dress up, a feature that became key to the gameplay.
 Scenario writer Kazushige Nojima described her new outfit as a "natural reaction to the heavy stuff she wore in FFX".
 Yuna's singing performance was used to demonstrate the pop feel that the game incorporates.
 Final Fantasy X director Motomu Toriyama said her personality was the result of not having her bear the responsibility of being a summoner anymore.
 He added that while "she could be seen as a completely different person, ... deep in her heart, she is the same old Yuna".

 In the games' Japanese versions, Yuna has been voiced by Mayuko Aoki.
 Hedy Burress provides the character's voice in the English adaptations.
 Voicing Yuna, Burress remembers trying to translate Yuna's duty, respect, and honor and wanting to retain the gentleness and femininity of her character.
 When commenting on how the audiences would react to Final Fantasy X, Burress said that she wanted them to participate in the game itself and "transport them into a completely different world" through the voices.
+Nakamura Yonekichi portrayed her in the 2023 kabuki performances.